noxayyyy/actech-bot/README.md

-# actech bot
+# ACTECH-Bot
- A multi-purpose Discord bot initially made to manage roles and channels for the computer society's inter-school event.
+ A Discord Bot initially made for managing channels and roles in the computer society's event server.